 - IV sedation – You receive the sedative drug through an IV, this method works more quickly, and it allows the dentist to adjust the level.

 - Deep sedation and general anesthesia – You will take medications that will make you either almost unconscious or totally unconscious.

-When you come to The Dental Anesthesia Center for your appointment, Dr. Hoffmann, Dr. Thoms or Dr. Daugherty will decide which level is best for you.
+When you come to The Dental Anesthesia Center for your appointment, Dr. Hoffmann, Dr. Thoms or Dr. Behl will decide which level is best for you.